Samsung/tizen-docs/docs/application/web/guides/app-management/message-port.md

    var localPort = tizen.messageport.requestLocalMessagePort('SAMPLE_PORT');
    ```

 2. To retrieve an instance of the `RemoteMessagePort` interface, use the `requestRemoteMessagePort()` method of the `tizen.messageport` object.
-The `RemoteMessagePort` interface sends messages to the port identified by an `ApplicationId` and a port name.
+The `RemoteMessagePort` interface sends messages to the port identified by an `ApplicationId` and a port name:

    ```
    var targetApplicationId = tizen.application.getCurrentApplication().appInfo.id;